Renewable resources: Fisheries model¶

 These plots show how regeneration changes the fish stock and how harvesting changes the fish stock.
 The net change is depicted by the bottom plot.
 The plots visualize two situations.
 One for low total effort and one for high total effort.
 Note how they change the fish stock, but also the periodical harvesting.

 An interesting observation is that the maximum sustainable harvest is somewhere in between these situations.
 Compared to the high-effort situation, there is an opportunity to exert less effort AND achieve a higher periodical harvest AND retain a higher fish population.
+Win-win-win (but these wins are often not realized due to coordination issues; see below).

 The free entry condition pins down the economic equilibrium stock at which no further profits are possible.
-If there are positive or negative profits firms would enter or exit the market (i.e. more or less total effort).
+If there are positive or negative profits, firms would enter or exit the market (i.e. more or less total effort).

 The free entry condition states $$\sum_i \pi_i = 0$$ $$S^e = \frac{\bar{w}}{\alpha \bar{p}} \quad\text{ for } E>0$$ which provides the only stock $S$ at which there are no profits.